I am a fourth year PhD student in Economics.

 In a series of studies, we investigate whether prediction markets are useful in predicting the reproducibility of scientific results.
 I am involved in the behavioral economics replication project and the second open science reproducibility project.
 This is joint work together with several other collaborators, please refer the websites for a complete list.

-Please view my C.V for full list of papers in progress.
+Please view my C.V for a full list of papers in progress.

 Microeconomics II (PhD) - Fall 2015